CCKennedy/minode-um/Light Sensor.md

 #### 1.Get the light level

-Get the current light level, we divide the light intensity into 5 levels,from 1 to 5.1 represents brightest and 5 represents darkness.
+Get current light level, we divide the light intensity into 5 levels,from 1 to 5.which 1 represents brightest and 5 represents darkness.

 > ![pic1](./image/light_sensor/get-level.png)